-Watch Matthew McConaughey and Camila Alves Deliver Masks to Police Officers
+Watch Matthew McConaughey and Camila Alves McConaughey Deliver Masks to Police Officers

 Alright, alright, alright!

-On Friday, Matthew McConaughey and his wife Camila Alves gave back to their local police officers with a generous donation.
+On Friday, Matthew McConaughey and Camila Alves McConaughey gave back to their local police officers with a generous donation.
 To ensure that the first responders in their hometown of Austin are protected and equipped as they continue their fight against the coronavirus pandemic, the couple teamed up with disaster relief organization Bstrong to provide them with supplies.

 Taking to Instagram, the mom of three shared a video of her and the Oscar winner delivering medical masks to the Austin Police Department and Austin Fire Department.